jacoscaz/instant-relay/README.md

 # instant-relay

-`instant-relay` is an opinionated library for asynchronous communication between nodes in non-hierarchical sets.
-It offers primitives to build all kinds of graph topologies.
+`instant-relay` is an opinionated library for intra-process asynchronous communication.
+It offers simple primitives that may be used to build many kinds of graph topologies.
 It is written in TypeScript with the following priorities in mind: